 The huge amount of weather data which are available makes it almost impossible for a human being to handle.
 Thinking in conceptual models is the only way to deal with this problem

-Fronts as described in the “Bergen school” by Vilhelm Bjerknes are early conceptual models.
+Fronts as described in the "Bergen school" by Vilhelm Bjerknes are early conceptual models.
 Parameters typical for the changing of air masses were named and used by forecasters to recognize transition zones (fronts) between air masses.
-Satellite information expressed how right Bjerknes was in his CM thinking, but this information showed also that fronts can have much more complicated structure and life cycle Bjerknes could imagine.
+For nearly a century the method from the Bergen school is applied in the majority of weather rooms all over the world.
+Satellite information expressed how right Bjerknes was in his CM thinking, but this information showed also that fronts can have a much more complicated structure and live cycle Bjerknes could imagine.

-When observing the development of frontal zones in satellite imagery, forecasters should always keep an eye on frontal sub-structures like upper waves, front intensifications or rapid cyclogenesis.
-It is important to look for frontal substructures, because they often show new developments.
+It's not only fronts that forecasters should always keep an eye on, but also the frontal sub-structures like upper waves, front intensifications or newly developing systems.
 NWP models sometimes catch the situation, sometimes not.
-Especially for rapid or small scale developments, model performance may leave a lot to be desired.
+Especially for rapid or small scale developments, model performance may leave a lot of gaps in the processes.

 Cyclogenesis and occlusion cloud bands are common meteorological phenomena which are tightly connected.
 While “cyclogenesis” is a process, describing the development of a low centre, which can last from few hours to several days, the occlusion cloud bands are the result of this cyclogenesis process.
 Occlusion cloud bands differ from cold and warm front bands because of their history as well as their physical status.

 The two lectures start from the classical cyclogenesis (occlusion) processes which are related to the classical polar front theory and introduce then the conveyor belt view of these processes culminating in the warm and cold conveyor belt occlusion types.